The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

 Having established Lemma~\ref{C^0 estimate for big volume}, the proof of the following theorem is exactly the same as Theorem~\ref{degree theory for smooth solution}, and is omitted.
-We simply note that one uses Lemma~\ref{uniqueness_2} for the uniqueness to the isotropic solutions, and we also have the necessary analogue of Lemma~\ref{l:prop_S_two} when $p\geq n$, which means specifically we can find an unique solution to the isotropic problem \eqref{isotropic Monge-Ampere equation} satisfying $\mu([h])\geq \mu(\rn)/2$ when $c$ is small enough.
+We simply note that one uses Lemma~\ref{uniqueness_2} for the uniqueness of the isotropic solutions, and we also have the necessary analogue of Lemma~\ref{l:prop_S_two} when $p\geq n$, which means specifically we can find a unique solution to the isotropic problem \eqref{isotropic Monge-Ampere equation} satisfying $\mu([h])\geq 1/2$ when $c$ is small enough.
 In fact, the properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$ are actually unnecessary.
 This follows from the function $g(t)=t^{n-p}\psi(t)$ being always decreasing when $p\geq n$ and $\psi$ is decreasing, and the fact that $g(t)$ is a bijection from $(0,\infty)$ to $(0,\infty)$ for $p >n$ and from $[0,\infty)$ to $(0,\psi(0)]$ when $p=n$. \begin{theorem} Fix $p\geq 1$.
-Suppose $\psi\in C^1([0,\infty))$ is strictly decreasing on its support, satisfies properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$, and is such that $\psi(|\cdot|)\in L^1(\R^n).$ Let $\mu$ be the finite, rotational invariant measure on $\R^n$ with density $\psi(|\cdot|)$.
-Suppose also that $\mu$ has an $L^p$ isoperimetric function $I_{p}$ over $\kno$.
+Suppose $\psi\in C^1(\R_+)$ is strictly decreasing on its support, satisfies properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$, is such that $\int_0^\infty\psi(t)t^{n-1}dt<\infty$ and normalized so that the rotationally invariant measure $\mu$ on $\R^n$ with density $\psi(|\cdot|)$ is probability.
+Suppose additionally that $\mu$ has $L^p$ isoperimetric function $I_{p}$ over $\kno$.